Perceptually Uniform Construction of Illustrative Textures

 \review{ Figure \ref{fig:continuous_textures} displays examples of these reparameterizations.
 In each case, we sampled 30 equidistant levels along the reparameterization curve.
 For stippling and triangles, for each level, the textures were filled with the appropriate number of primitives required for the level's density.
 Afterwards, we concatenated the textures and relaxed the primitives using Lloyd's algorithm \cite{Lloyd1982}.
 Due to the inherent connectivity of all triangles, it becomes challenging to sample triangle densities accurately when the density varies across the entire texture.
 Since triangles cannot be disconnected, this can lead to an increase in the number of lines and, consequently, a higher overall density in parts of the texture with lower required densities.
 In the example, the density error is bigger than 0.05 for densities smaller than 0.1.
 For hatching, we concatenated the textures first and then populated the whole texture until the required densities were met. }\\

-\textbf{Approximation of Perceptually Uniform Textures.} In the following, we generated 1000 uniformly distributed points on the curve and determined their perceived values for all texture types, see Figure \ref{fig:reparameterization}. \review{ Psychometric functions---functions which describe the relationship between a physical stimulus and the perceptual response---are typically described by sigmoid functions~\cite{Wichmann2001}.
+\textbf{Approximation of Perceptually Uniform Textures.} In the following, we generated 1000 uniformly distributed points on the curve (in the perceptual space) and determined their original density values for all texture types, see Figure \ref{fig:reparameterization}. \review{ Psychometric functions---functions which describe the relationship between a physical stimulus and the perceptual response---are typically described by sigmoid functions~\cite{Wichmann2001}.
 Indeed, this also seems to be the case for our data.
-When plotting the perceived values against the density values, we noticed a similarity with a general derived sigmoid function:
+When plotting the density values against the perceived values, we noticed a similarity with a general derived sigmoid function: